Zulkifli70/Zulkifli70/README.md

 ###

-<p align="left">I'm Zul from Indonesia<br><br>- 🔭 I’m working as (soon to be) Frontend or Fullstack Developer<br>- 📚 I'm currently learning Next.js, vue.js, node, and database<br>- ⚡ In my free time I play game like Dota 2, Stardew Valley for now</p>
+<p align="left">I'm Zul from Indonesia<br><br>- 🔭 I’m working as (soon to be) Frontend or Fullstack Developer or Software Engineer<br>- 📚 I'm currently learning Next.js, vue.js, node, and database<br>- ⚡ In my free time I play game like Dota 2, Stardew Valley for now</p>

 ###